 This post contains affiliate links.
 You won’t pay any extra for making a purchase through these links but we earn a commission for purchases made through links.
 You can read more about it in our full disclosure.

 I don’t know about y’all, but my cuticles are always awful.
 I am the least girly of the three Shane sisters.

-I don’t buy very many beauty products, I almost never do my nails and hardly every wash my face.
+I don’t buy very many beauty products, I almost never do my nails and hardly ever wash my face.
 I know, I know, gross.
 But that’s just me.

-This homemade cuticle nail oil has all natural ingredients as opposed to the ones you buy at the store that are full of harsh chemicals and cost way more.
-Making this yourself at home is a no-brainer if you ask me.
+It has all natural ingredients as opposed to the ones you buy at the store that are full of harsh chemicals and cost way more.
+Making cuticle oil yourself at home is a no-brainer if you ask me.